fttlov/JCAdvance/README.md

 ← Choose language | Выберите язык

 Joy-con Advance it's a fork of DSAdvance from r57zone https://github.com/r57zone/DSAdvance <br>
-r57zone has done a really great job and thank him for that.

 ## What is it
-Just like DSAdvance, JCAdvance is an Xbox gamepad emulator with advanced features for Nintendo Joy-cons, Pro controller, DualShock 4 and DualSense Edge.<br>
+JCAdvance is an Xbox gamepad emulator with advanced features for Nintendo Joy-cons, Pro controller, DualShock 4 and DualSense Edge.<br>
 All of DSAdvance's features, like a profiles, hotkeys, Magic Wheel, Air Craft, External pedals etc. have been retained.

 ## What's the difference:
-In conception of use. <br>
+In conception of use Gyro Motion and user friendly GUI <br>
 DSAdvance was designed primarily for SONY's two-handed controllers.
 JCAdvance, as you might guess, focuses on the Joy-Con's and Gyro aiming features. <br>
 I assume that Gyro aiming with a two-handed gamepad and Joy-Cons is based on different concepts.
 Two handed: Gyro aiming is a fine-tuning, adjustment for classic stick aiming.
-Joy-con's - it's free hand full Gyro aiming.
-Right stick for looking(aiming) is relic of the past, just a another way to look around in 3D world with cinematic fluidity of movement.
+Joy-con's - it's free hand full Gyro aiming - right stick for looking(aiming) is a relic of the past.

 ## What's new:
 - Config.exe.
 All primary settings, mapping buttons and hotkeys now can be configured via GUI